ThomasWilla/PSInfluxLineConverter/README.md

-# PowerShell-Influx
+# Powershell to InfluxLine Converter

-This is a PowerShell module for interacting with the time-series database platform Influx: https://www.influxdata.com/.
-At the moment the primary purpose is to enable a consistent experience for writing metrics in to Influx via the REST API, UDP or StatsD.
+This is a PowerShell module to convert PowerShell outputs for Telegraf agent to the InfluxLine-Protocol.
+The Telegraf agents reads the converted outputs and send this to an InfluxDB.

+This is a fork of the Powershell module [PowerShell-Influx](https://github.com/markwragg/PowerShell-Influx) from markwragg.

 # Purpose